bitbank2/AnimatedGIF/README.md

 - GIF image data can come from memory (FLASH/RAM), SDCard or any media you provide.
 - GIF files can be any length, (e.g. hundreds of megabytes)
 - Simple C++ class and callback design allows you to easily add GIF support to any application.
-- The C code doing the heavy lifting is completely portable and has no external dependencies.
+- The C99 code doing the heavy lifting is completely portable and has no external dependencies.
 - Does not use dynamic memory (malloc/free/new/delete), so it's easy to build it for a minimal bare metal system.
+- Super fast on desktop PCs too (or anything with enough RAM)

 Acquiring GIF files to play:
 ----------------------------